Welcome to Symphony Sounds

-We have mobilized our musicians and teaching artists to create Symphony Sounds, a virtual education initiative designed to impact students regardless of their educational programming this year.
+We mobilized our musicians and teaching artists to create Symphony Sounds, a virtual education initiative designed to impact students regardless of their educational programming.

-Every month, MSA will publish new educational videos featuring one of our orchestra members sharing information about their instrument and musical knowledge.
-Additionally, students will have the opportunity each month to participate in educational activities to stimulate artistic learning.
-Be on the lookout for exciting contests and updates through our newsletters and social media pages!
+We invite you to explore our collection of educational videos featuring one of our orchestra members sharing information about their instrument and musical knowledge.
+Additionally, students have the opportunity to participate in educational activities to stimulate artistic learning.

 Virtual School Concert